Taweilo/usa-house-price-prediction/README.md

 Badge [source](https://shields.io/)

  <img src="https://www.bouzaien.com/post/house-pricing-prediction/featured.png" width="1100" height="450">
-This project will follow the Business Analysis (BA) workflow to address diabetes diagnosis using data mining techniques.
-The business problem at hand is to create a machine-learning model that can accurately predict the house prices based on the provided features.
-This model can be utilized by real estate agents to evaluate the property value.
+This project will follow the Business Analysis (BA) workflow to address house price prediction using data mining techniques.
+The business problem is creating a machine-learning model that can accurately predict house prices based on the provided features.
+Real estate agents can utilize this model to evaluate the property.

 ```
 ├── Image